syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 #### Loading custom column

-By below code, you can define the custom column in SfDataGrid.
+By using the following code, you can define the custom column in SfDataGrid.

 {% tabs %}
 {% highlight c# %}